gufett0/ZK-KYC-DSIG/README.md

 **Note**: The `test:full` command: Compiles the circuit, Performs the setup, Generates the Solidity verifier, Generates the proof, Generates the witness, Verifies the proof and Creates a report.

 **Note**: The `test:one` and `test:two` commands must be run after having run the `test:full` command at least once since they only do the following: Generate the witness, Generate the proof, Verify the proof and Create a report.

+**Note**: The `test:two` command must be run only after having run the `test:create` command since it uses the crafted certificates generated with OpenSSL.

 #### 3. Generating a local root CA certificate and signing with a user certificate